jedisct1/Simple-Comet-Server/README.markdown

 `last_id` is the identifier of the last frame.
 The following request should include it as the value for `since`.
-The first request may omit this.
+The first request may omit this or use 0.

 Javascript API